artinfaghanzadeh/Prime_recognition/README.md

 # **Important thing that you have to know before run project😎**

+This project was built by artin faghanzadeh [(Linkedin Page)](www.linkedin.com/in/artin-faghanzadeh)

 ## 1 - What the project does?

 *This project is a useful project that can tell you is this number prime or not with new flowchart (algorithm).*